chue02/chue02.github.io/README.md

 2. New branches

 You may also notice I have two branches: `main` and `dev`.
 This is because Gatsby's instructions specify to use one branch strictly for deployment and another branch strictly for development.
-The instructions used `main` for development and created another branch called `source` for deployment, but I felt it was more intuitive to use `main` for _deployment_ and to create another branch named `dev` for _development_.
+The instructions used `main` for deployment and created another branch called `source` for development, but I felt it was more intuitive to name the development branch `dev` instead of `source`.
+The insturctions also specified to set your development branch as the default branch, hence why the default branch is `dev` and not `main`.

 If you want to **build** your website for development and testing, switch to the `dev` branch and use the commands: